Fänggen: Folktales and legends

-There is also the Tirolean Fangga named Langtüttin ("Long breast").
+There is also the legend of the Tirolean Fangga named Langtüttin ("Long breast").
 (Note: Langtüttin is not specified as Fangga in original tale (ed.
 Zingerele), but so identified by Mannhardt and by Runeberg.)
 From one breast flowed milk, but from the other breast flowed venom (pus).
-She forcibly insists on breastfeeding the boy and cooking for him, detaining him a few days, but the boy makes a getaway, taking advantage of the presence of a cross, which she is unable to go beyond.
+She forcibly insists on breastfeeding the boy and cooking for him, detaining him a few days, but the boy makes a getaway, taking advantage of the presence of a cross which she is unable to go beyond.
 Oversized breasts are discussed as generally symbolic of vegetative divinities.